mute-key/editoroverlay/README.md

 just in case, right click on statusbar and hide editor selection.

-that feature alone took 10% of my cpu usage when i did same action without this extension on. (i will add more detail what is going on and what has been improvement, etc before update)
+that feature alone took 10% of my cpu usage when i did same action without this extension on. (i will add more detail what is going on and what has been improved, etc before update)